VolentCry/ReSave-Manager/README.md

 <h1 align="center">ReSave Manage</h1>
-"This program is a simple save manager for your video games🎮
+This program is a simple save manager for your video games🎮

 With this application, you can configure backup settings for your game saves—how often they will be created and how many will be stored.